-A Think-Pair-Share routine helps students form individual ideas and discuss and share them with their classmates.
+A Think-Pair-Share routine helps students form individual ideas and discuss and share them with their classmates ite Soldier Event, Idaho, USA

 Step-by-step pre-writing and drafting support is provided in the Workbook.

 A quote by a National Geographic Explorer and a Meet the Explorer video help students learn more about these inspirational people who are making a difference in the world.